oxidecomputer/console/packer/README.txt

 - When nexus requires cockroach actually hook that up to the cockroach URL we have
 - github action to comment on pull requests with the URL
 - cleanup old images
-- cleanup instances after the PR is merged or closed
 - cleanup tailscale old machine names